 Admissions officers work each year to fill an incoming class of students who will have a positive impact on one another over four years.
 (For those who enjoy taking part in community service, here is your chance to mention which activities you’ve participated in.)
 As the question states, communities come in many forms, both big and small.
 Describe your impact on others and how you hope to have an impact on the MIT community.

 Challenges and conflict affect everyone, and admissions officers understand that high school students are not perfect!
 You should feel open to describing a moment of failure.
 Be sure to stay focused on the outcome of your challenge: How did you grow, change, improve or react to setbacks?
 Showing an ability to manage and ultimately learn from failure is important.
-Side note: we recommend avoiding a COVID-19-related response here if you’ve already answered mentioned how the virus has impacted you in a separate part of your application.
+Side note: we recommend avoiding a COVID-19-related response here if you’ve already mentioned how the virus has impacted you in a separate part of your application.

 As author of Untangling the Ivy League, Marc literally wrote the book on gaining admission to highly selective colleges.
 He earned a BA from Cornell University – where he met AcceptU’s co-founder – and an MBA from University of North Carolina at Chapel Hill.
 At UNC, Marc chaired the admissions advisory board; he has also conducted alumni interviews for Cornell for more than fifteen years.